boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 + We can see that the PEB Address is at an offset of `+0x060` within the TEB.

 ### Creating TEB to PEB Shellcode
-Our goal is to do this in a Cobalt Strike Beacon Object File, so we will need to create the Assembly code to discover the PEB from the TEB programatically.
-We will make sure this is Position Independant Code (PIC) by using the GS register to discover the TEB.
+Our goal is to do this in a Cobalt Strike Beacon Object File, so we will need to create the Assembly code to discover the PEB from the TEB programmatically .
+We will make sure this is Position Independent Code (PIC) by using the GS register to discover the TEB.

 + To test that this works, we will open our PE file in x96DBG.

 + X96DBG has advantages over WinDBG, and WinDBG has advantages over x96DBG.
-I switch between them allot depending on what i'm trying to do.
+I switch between them allot depending on what I'm trying to do.
 + Set a break point anywhere.
 Then select the current line that RIP is on.
 + Press the spacebar and edit the assembly.